 In addition to her work as a health care navigator and community advocate, Michele has been actively involved with Smithfield Public Schools as a parent and is a board member for the Greater Hampton Roads Diaper Bank.
-Michele, lives in Smithfield with her husband, Pete, daughter Hailey, a rising second year at UVA, daughter Julia, a rising junior at Smithfield High School and their Cavalier King Charles Spaniel, Sir Isaac Fig Newton.
+Michele, lives in Smithfield with her husband, Pete, daughter Hailey, a second year at UVA, daughter Julia, a junior at Smithfield High School and their Cavalier King Charles Spaniel, Sir Isaac Fig Newton.

 WHY I’M RUNNING

 I have never worried about my health insurance.
 A few years ago, it became clear to me that access to health insurance was a privilege I’ve had, not to be taken for granted—and I want that for all Virginians, especially those with unique concerns in HD-64.